Known as a ute in its homeland of Australia, the Pontiac G8-based ute has officially been named the G8 ST (Sport Truck) in its adoptive American home.

 "'G8 ST' was one of the most popular suggestions, plus we noticed a far broader trend toward simple, easy-to-remember names," said Craig Bierley, product marketing director for cars and crossovers at General Motors' Buick, Pontiac and GMC division.
-"We actually thought very long about El Camino," he said.
+"We actually thought very long about El Camino."

-The G8 ST is on track to make its U.S. debut in late 2009 as a 2010 model, featuring the same 361hp (269kW) V8 as the G8 GT performance sedan, and zero-to-60 times of 5.4 seconds.
-According to Edmunds, the new G8 ST will also be available with a V6 engine.
-The new mill won’t be the same V6 engine used in the base G8 sedan, but rather the direct-injected 3.6L V6 used in the Cadillac CTS.
+The G8 ST is on track to make its showroom appearance in late 2009, as a 2010 model.
+It should feature the same 361-horsepower V-8 as the G8 GT performance sedan, and 0-to-60 time of 5.4 seconds.
+A V-6 is also expected.
+The new mill won’t be the same V-6 engine used in the base G8 sedan, but rather the direct-injected 3.6-liter V6 used in the Cadillac CTS.